tomaka/declmagic/doc/native-components.md

 ### movement

-Determines the requested movement of the entity.
+The movement of the entity.

 If there are multiple `movement` components, the movement of the entity is the sum of all the components.

+The values in this component are updated when the game runs.

 ```rust
 {